JonathanForest/simon-says/lesson_2.md

 We've got to do the following things:

 1. Create a function that turns on the LED, waits half a second, then turns it off.
-2. Create a while loop that never ends.
+2. Create a function that generates a random number between 36 and 40, but regenerates it if it is equal to 39.
-3. In that loop, generate a random number between 36 and 40 (and regenerate if it is equal to 39)
+3. Create a while loop that never ends.
 4. Call the function we created earlier, sending the randomly generated number as a parameter/argument.

-#### 1. Creating a Function
+### 1. Create the function that turns the LED on and Off

 This function needs to turn a GPIO pin on, then wait half a second, then turn the GPIO pin off.